-

 The Sociedade Anônima is managed by its officers, who run the day-to-day operations of the corporation, and, in certain cases, also by a board of directors, which is responsible for making major business decisions and overseeing the general affairs of the corporation.
 The Sociedade Anônima may be a publicly traded company and offer its securities for sale to the general public, being mandatory for the publicly-held companies to have a board of directors.

-The Sociedade Limitada is managed by its the officers, who run the day-to-day operations of the company, and may also have a board of directors, which, if appointed, will be responsible for making major business decisions and overseeing the general affairs of the company.
-No public subscription or participation in the capital is allowed and the Sociedade Limitada cannot publicly trade its quotas or list on a stock exchange.
+The Sociedade Limitada is managed by its officers, who run the day-to-day operations of the company, and may also have a board of directors, which, if appointed, will be responsible for making major business decisions and overseeing the general affairs of the company.
+No public subscription or participation in the capital is allowed and the Sociedade Limitada cannot publicly trade its quotas or list them on a stock exchange.

 In any case, (i) the management structure of the corporation/company, as well as the responsibilities of each management organs and any limitations to the powers of the directors and officers, are established in the bylaws/articles of association of the corporation/company; (ii) the directors are elected by the shareholders of the corporation/company, while the officers are appointed by the board of directors or by the shareholders’ meeting, in case the corporation/company does not have a board of directors; and (iii) the bylaws/articles of association (and/or shareholders’ agreement) may create additional management organs with technical roles or intended to advise the directors and officers.